 Prioritize your physical safety.
 If you are at risk for further assault, consider calling 911.
 Get somewhere safe as soon as you can.

-If you would like to get medically checked out and/or possibly undergo the forensic evidence collection process you can choose one of the following:
+If you would like to get medically checked and/or possibly undergo the forensic evidence collection process you can choose one of the following:

 Visit an emergency room nearest to your location.

-Contact your local Law Enforcement
+Contact your local law enforcement agency.

-Call YCC’s 24-hour rape crisis line at 801-394-6552 or the domestic violence crisis line at 801-392-7273.
+Call YCC’s 24-hour textable rape crisis line at 801-394-6552 or the 24-hour textable domestic violence crisis line at 801-392-7273.

 Translate »